iamshadmirza/BlogsByShad/blogs/align-and-justify/align-and-justify.md

 ### **2. flexDirection: ‘column’:-**

-Remember how we learnt the order in previous section.
+Remember how we learnt the order in previous section?
 We are going to do the same thing here and if you got the previous section right then this will go smooth too.

 >*Assume flexDirection: ‘column’ as vice-versa of flexDirection: ‘row’ property and apply everything you learnt so far.*